Sign up to our Newsletter

 8. Appalachian School of Law

-Appalachian School of Law, nestled in Grundy, Virginia, offers a distinctive legal education experience in the Appalachian region.
-With an acceptance rate of approximately 48.5%, the school maintains a competitive yet accessible admission process, welcoming students with diverse backgrounds and experiences.
+The Appalachian School of Law, nestled in Grundy, Virginia, offers a distinctive legal education experience in the Appalachian region.
+The school maintains a competitive yet accessible admission process, welcoming students with diverse backgrounds and experiences.

-In terms of tuition, the Appalachian School of Law is priced at $41,000 annually, making it a competitive option for those seeking legal education without the financial strain of higher-priced institutions.
+In terms of tuition, the Appalachian School of Law is priced quite reasonably, making it a competitive option for those seeking legal education without the financial strain of higher-priced institutions.

 FAQs: Law Schools in Virginia

-If you have more questions, here are the answers to frequently asked questions about the top law schools in Virginia.
+If you have more questions, here are the answers to frequently asked questions about VA law schools.

 1. Is the University of Virginia a Top Law School?